NickMozer/MastersThesis/README.md

 # MastersThesis
-All relevant code files of my Master's thesis are stored here.
+All relevant code files of my Master's thesis on "Multiomics analysis of CRISPRi mediated metabolic knockdowns in *Escherichia coli*" are stored here.
 The files names start with the same number as the method mentioned in the thesis.

 Here is the full list of files: